 Danny “Little Red” Lopez had won the WBC version of the featherweight crown in 1976 and no one begrudged him the title.
-This was because Lopez, contrary to the stereotype of the merciless, one-punch KO artist, was as nice a guy as you could ever meet in boxing.
+This was because Lopez, contrary to the stereotype of the merciless, one-punch knockout artist, was as nice a guy as you could ever meet in boxing.
 Respectful and unassuming, “Little Red” quietly went about his business which involved dishing out some shattering right hands to his opponents, though often not before getting a bit roughed up himself.

 The story of Danny Lopez is one we’ve heard many times before, one that almost redeems this brutal and heartbreaking sport.
 Boxing gave him the means to rise above living with seven siblings in a two-room shack on a native reservation and spending time in jail for assault and battery before being shuffled off to a foster home.
 His older brother Ernie boxed, had even challenged for the welterweight world title against the great Jose Napoles, so when Danny was 16 he simply made up his mind he would be a fighter as well.
 He embraced all the discipline, dedication and hard work the profession necessitates and ever after, there was no more trouble with the law.
 Five years after he turned pro there he was, in Ghana of all places, overwhelming David Kotey for the featherweight championship of the world.

 It was more of the same in rounds eight and nine before Lopez finally asserted himself in the tenth, backing Sanchez up and timing his right hand better.
 But he couldn’t hurt the challenger and the following round saw a return to a one-sided beat down from Sanchez.
 The sheer number of clean, sharp punches Lopez was taking had to be alarming for both his fans and his corner, not to mention the millions watching on live television, but, as everyone knew, there was no quit in the proud champion.
-Danny’s only hope was that Sanchez might tire, yet, despite the swift pace, the Mexican appeared just as sharp in round 12 as he had in the first.
+Danny’s only hope was that Sanchez might tire, but the Mexican appeared just as sharp in round twelve as he had in the first.
 He was hurting Lopez now in almost every exchange, but “Little Red” never stopped trying to find the one big shot that might turn it around.